Pastels

 PITT® Pastel Pencils

-Faber-Castell calls their PITT® line of pencils & pens because they are earth colors that appear as though they came from a "pit," hence the name morphed into "PITT®."
-You can buy them separately, or you can buy an entire set of colors.
+Faber-Castell calls its PITT® line of pencils and pens because they are earth colors that appear as though they came from a "pit," hence the name morphed into "PITT®."
+You can buy them separately or an entire set of colors.
 I also use these pencils for color drawings.

-Faber-Castell PITT® Pastel Pencils are very suitable for lines, shading, delicate color transitions, and extended areas.
+Faber-Castell PITT® Pastel Pencils are suitable for lines, shading, delicate color transitions, and extended areas.
 They can be used for sketches, studies, portraits, still-life, and landscape drawings.
 They give a smooth flow of color without being used up too rapidly.
 The colors are rich in pigment, which allows dense shading.
-They do not change on fixing or exposure to light.
+They do not change when fixed or exposed to light.
 Wood-cased PITT® Pastel Pencils do not dirty the fingers; the leads are free of oils.
 They can easily be wiped or use a brush to merge areas of color.

 What are Pan Pastels?